Koushikphy/CheatSheets/cheatsheets/gnuplot_cheatsheet.md

     ```bash
     system('ls *.txt')
     ```
     This is useful when working with loop to loop through/plot all related files in a directory.
+    For example, the following command plots all the `*.dat` files in the current directory
+    ```bash
+    plot for [i in system("ls *.dat")] i u 1:2 w l title i
+    ```